 Use any Ouija or talking board you like; they all work about the same way.
 You may also find these games called spirit boards, witch boards, or something similar.
 There are even online versions, although many people prefer to be hands-on with the game.

-2. Gather What You Need
+Gather Everything You Need Before You Begin

 - A planchette or indicator, which is the piece that slides across the board and points to letters, numbers, and responses

-- The talking board
+- The talking board or Ouija board

 - A recording device if you don't have a pen and paper or someone to record responses

-3. Set Up the Board
+Warm Up the Ouija Board

-8. Ask Questions
+Ask the Ouija Board Questions